ouspg/LLM-Hackathon/README.md

 - ~20Gb of disk space.

 ### Optional
-- Install and configure [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for Docker to allow GPU accelerated container support.
+- Install and configure [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) for Docker to allow GPU accelerated container support if you are using a Nvidia GPU.

 ## <p align="center">Setup</p>